Bachelor of Arts in Arts, Technology, and Emerging Communication

 The ArtSciLab is an interdisciplinary research lab that carries out national and international investigations on the hybridization of art and science, data visualization and experimental publishing.
 ArtSciLab exists to support innovation that involves art, scientific research, technology development and education.
 Research includes collaboration between artists and scientists who seek to investigate problems of cultural timeliness and societal urgency.

-The Emerging Gizmology Lab researches design, media and culture by studying the exponential proliferation of gizmos (products being built on new technologies).
+The Emerging Gizmology Lab research design, media and culture by studying the exponential proliferation of gizmos (products being built on new technologies).
 Gizmos are the leading-edge result of the technological imagination at work.
 The lab tracks, deconstructs and reconstructs gizmos to understand the culture that built them as well as the potential for repurposing them as materials for ATEC research and creative projects.

 The Fashioning Circuits Lab is a public humanities project that combines scholarship, university coursework and community engagement.
 The goal of the project is to explore the ways in which fashion and emerging media intersect and to work with community partners to introduce beginners to making and coding through the arts and humanities.
 In Fashioning Circuits, “fashion” functions not just as a noun to describe cultural trends, but also as a verb, “to fashion,” to indicate the experiential and problem-based learning strategies of the project and the potential for a diverse range of students to fashion themselves as members of the publics and counter publics of the future.